sulu/sulu/UPGRADE.md

 ## dev-develop

+### Infinite scroll
+The infinite-scroll-extension got refactored.
+To initialize infinite-scroll on an element, use "this.sandbox.infiniteScroll.initialize(selector, callback)" instead of "this.sandbox.infiniteScroll(selector, callback)" now.
+To unbind an infinite-scroll handler, use "this.sandbox.infiniteScroll.destroy(selector)"

 ### Registering JS-Routes
 When registering backbone-routes now - instead of directly starting the corresponding component via 'this.html' - make your callback returning the component.
 So for example the follwoing: